Changes to superannuation were announced in the 2020-21 Federal Budget, when the government unveiled its Your Future, Your Super package.

 What are the new super steps for employers when you change jobs?

-Under the stapling changes come intor effect, employers will be required to undertake the following steps when hiring a new employee:
+Under the stapling changes, employers will be required to undertake the following steps when hiring a new employee:

 - An employer must find out from the Australian Taxation Office (ATO) if a new employee has an existing super fund.
 Employers will be required to make payments to that account if the employee does not notify them otherwise.